fsiegrist/devops-bootcamp-15-ansible/Notes.md

 ```

 ### Grouping Hosts
-To address multiple servers, the hosts may be grouped based on their functionality or geo location etc. SSH key and user can be defined for whole group:
+To address multiple servers, the hosts may be grouped based on their functionality or geo location etc. SSH key and user can be defined for whole groups:

 ```yaml
 [droplets]